What You Need to Know About Donor Disclosures

 - a declaration of the amount of the donation (if cash)

-- a description of the property donated (if property)
+- a description (but not value) of the property or goods donated

 - a statement of whether your organization provided goods and services in return for the donation (a good-faith estimate of the value of the goods/services provided must be included if goods or services were indeed provided in return for the donation)